These Hands Made This: Learning The Value of 'Handcrafted' in Tuscany

 The words authentic, handcrafted, organic, and artisan certainly hit our heart strings.
 We trust they mean better quality, support of local economies, and hope the product is healthier and more natural, right?
 But lately, these words have started to feel more like marketing buzzwords.
 It's difficult to be well-informed when information is coming at you from all sides and much of it from special interests.
 It's confusing and hard to know what to believe.
 Why should we care whether something is handcrafted or not?
 Doesn't it just mean more expensive?
 Isn't the Pier 1 store down the street local, and selling authentic goods from around the world?

 The answers aren't easy to come by, or easy to live with, but my recent travels to Tuscany helped me understand so much more about doing my part, and maybe it'll help you too.
-I'd like to introduce you to seven producers we met in Italy.
+I'd like to introduce you to seven producers we met in Italy on slow travel day tours of Tuscany.
 Artisans who create their products with an added dose of passion and inspire us to live our lives more informed and aware of what and how we consume.

 You'll find livestock farms throughout Italy raising sheep and goats for wool, but none more adorable than at Nora's cashmere goat farm in Chianti.